 Communication from the College

-Communication from the High School Relations Office is primarily done via email.
-The email that a student submitted on the Running Start application is the email the High School Relations Office will use to communicate information to students.
+Communication from the High School Programs Office is primarily done via email.
+The email that a student submitted on the Running Start application is the email the High School Programs Office will use to communicate information to students.
 Students are responsible for any information that is emailed to them and for maintaining an up-to-date email address.
-If the student's email changes, it can be updated through your MyEvCC Student Portal.
-Instructors, Student Activities, the Registrar and various other departments on campus use the college issued student email to communicate.
+If the student's email changes, it can be updated through your MyEvCC Student Portal by clicking on "Address".
+Instructors, Student LIFE, the Registrar and various other departments on campus use the college issued student email to communicate.
 Students are also responsible for information in that email.

-The High School Relations Office will also communicate deadlines and activities via Facebook as well.
-'Like us' and updates will come directly to your Facebook News Feed.
+The High School Programs Office will also communicate deadlines and activities via Facebook and Instagram.'Like us' and updates will come directly to your Facebook News Feed.
+The High School Programs Office uses Running Start Resources in CANVAS as another mode of communication.
+Running Start students can log into CANVAS and click on RS Resources for more information.

 Guides for Parents

 We have not forgotten about parents!
 While Running Start is a program for students, we recognize the important role that parents and guardians play in the students' lives.
-Parents- the college is bound by FERPA.
+Parents - the college is bound by FERPA.
 It protects the student's record.
-This unfortunately for you means the college record is for the students and even though many students are under 18, the college still has the obligation to communicate with the student.
+This means the college record is for the students and even though many students are under 18, the college still has the obligation to communicate with the student only.
 To stay up to date on what's happening with Running Start, you can 'Like us' on Facebook.

-Students- each quarter the college sends grades to the high schools.
-Parents have access to your grades at the high school- be mindful of that!
+Students - each quarter the college sends grades to the high schools.
+Parents have access to your grades through your high school - be mindful of that!
 Parents click here!